Code-Institute-Submissions/nicer-tours/README.md

 - ### Design:
     - #### Colour scheme:
-        The project uses two main colours, both emblematic of the city of Nice.
+        The project uses three main colours, both emblematic of the city of Nice.
-These two colour are the Yves Klein International Blue, contrasted with white.
+These three colours are the Yves Klein International Blue, contrasted with orange, and a pure white.

         1) Nice - main city of the *Côte d'Azur* which in itself means Blue Coast - is famous for its blue skies and blue sea.
 The Yves Klein International Blue (rgb 0,47,167) was created by the artist Yves Klein, himself born in Nice.

+        2) Orange reminds the viewer of the Mediterranean sun, and is also the opposite of blue on color wheels.

-        2) A pure, simple white background was chosen as white represents light, another quality of which Nice and the surrounding area is famous for.
+        3) A pure, simple white background was chosen as white represents light, another quality of which Nice and the surrounding area is famous for.

     - #### Typography: